Register for Classes

 Pre-requisite Challenge Procedures

-Prerequisite challenges must be submitted to Admissions & Records on or before January 14 for Spring semester.
+Prerequisite challenges must be submitted to Admissions & Records prior to the first day of the term.
 Challenging course prerequisites or corequisites requires written documentation that explains the alternative course work, background, and/or abilities that prepare a student for the course.